 The Portuguese Armed Forces completed its transition period, from the Conscript System to the Professionalization Process of the Armed Forces, in September 2004.
+Since 19 November 2004, Portugal has reached the goal of fully professionalized Armed Forces.

 The Law for the Military Service (LMS) (Nr.174/99), regulated since November 2000, defines that the military service is now, in peacetime, on a voluntary basis, with the possibility of exceptional recruitment in situations where volunteering proves to be inadequate to meet the needs of the Armed Forces.
 For non-permanent personnel, the law foresees two forms of rendering military service, between which citizens may freely choose: voluntary regimen, for a fixed period of one year, and contract regimen, for a minimum of two and a maximum of six years, or eighteen years for the most technical specialities (according to the Special Contract Regimen approved by the Law 130/2010, of December 14th.